Service Organization Control (SOC) Reporting for PEOs

 PEOs should regularly assess and address risks faced by customers related to financial reporting, compliance with laws/regulations, and efficiency and effectiveness of operations.

-A clean SOC 1 report, issued by an independent third-party CPA firm as a result of an audit process, is evidence that the PEO is evaluating and reporting on operational controls related to Security, Availability, Processing Integrity, Confidentiality and Privacy.
+A clean SOC 1 report, issued by an independent third-party CPA firm during an audit process, is evidence that the PEO is evaluating and reporting on operational controls related to security, availability, processing integrity, confidentiality, and privacy.

-Auditors evaluate the infrastructure, software, people, procedures and data to perform the attestation.
-The suitability of the design of certain internal controls is tested in the SOC 1 Type 1 Examination, which asserts that the PEOs system and services are compliant with SOC 1 standards as of a specified date (i.e. August 4, 2014).
-The SOC 1 Type 2 Examination reviews the operating effectiveness of the internal controls defined in “Type 1” over a specified period of time (minimum of 6 months).
+Auditors evaluate the infrastructure, software, people, procedures, and data to perform the attestation.
+The suitability of the design of certain internal controls is tested in the SOC 1 Type 1 Examination, which asserts that the PEOs systems and services are compliant with SOC 1 standards as of a specified date (i.e. August 4, 2018).
+The SOC 1 Type 2 Examination reviews the operating effectiveness of the internal controls defined in “Type 1” over a specified period of at least six months.

-There are many benefits to going through the process and obtaining the SOC 1 Attestation, including improvements in customer service quality and consistency, confidence in the functioning, efficiency and effectiveness of internal controls, expansion of potential new clients that require the report (public companies) and marketing your services as trustworthy and accountable, which all lead to increased client retention, profitability and productivity.
+There are many benefits to going through the process and obtaining the SOC 1 Attestation.
+For some companies, the Attestation contributes to improvements in customer service quality and consistency.
+Others experience increased confidence in the function, efficiency, and performance of internal controls, expansion of potential new clients that require the report (like public companies), and increased credibility of their services.
+Together, these impacts can lead to increased client retention, profitability, and productivity for a PEO.